 When you apply for a loan over $2,000, the loan must be secured by an asset.
 If you fail to make your repayments, then the lender can initiate the repossession process.
 This involves taking possession of your asset to recover their losses.

-However, there are a number of protocols involved in this.
+However, there are a number of protocols apart of this.
 Lenders may only repossess your asset if:

 - You are behind on your repayments.